sudheeksha/sudheeksha/README.md

 - 👋 Hi, I’m @sudheeksha
 - 👀 I’m interested in data science & software development!
 - 🌱 I’m currently learning PySpark
-- 📫 I reached through my LinkedIn profile!
+- 📫 I can be reached through my LinkedIn profile!

 <!---
 sudheeksha/sudheeksha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.